olcf/olcf-user-docs/accounts/AFW_data_policy_guide.rst

 World Work
 ^^^^^^^^^^

-Each project has a World Work directory that resides in the center-wide, high-capacity parallel file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
+Each project has a World Work directory that resides in the high-capacity parallel file system on large, fast disk areas intended for global (parallel) access to temporary/scratch storage.
 World Work areas can be accessed by all users of the system and are intended for sharing of